realnimish/avalanche-amm/README.md

 ## Withdraw

-Withdraw is the opposite of provide and when a user wishes to burn a given amount of share.
+Withdraw is used when a user wishes to burn a given amount of share to get back their tokens.
 Token1 and Token2 are released from the pool in proportion to the share burned with respect to total shares issued i.e. `share : totalShare :: amountTokenX : totalTokenX`.

 ```solidity
 // Returns the estimate of Token1 & Token2 that will be released on burning given _share